srImathE satakOpAya nama:

 Highlights from nanjIyar‘s introduction

-bhagavAn srIman nArAyaNan who is opposite to all defects and the abode of all auspicious qualities, being the master of nithyasUris (in paramapadham, out of his unconditional grace, blessed nammAzhwAr with pristine knowledge and devotion towards him.
+bhagavAn srIman nArAyaNan who is opposite to all defects and the abode of all auspicious qualities, being the master of nithyasUris (in paramapadham), out of his unconditional grace, blessed nammAzhwAr with pristine knowledge and devotion towards him.
 Being blessed, nammAzhwAr starts engaging in service of such bhagavAn.
-Thus, in the beginning of the prabandham itself, (auspicious aspects such as ) the object of glorification and reverential bowing down are highlighted.
+Thus, at the beginning of the prabandham itself, (auspicious aspects such as ) the object of glorification and reverential bowing down are highlighted.

 Highlights from vAdhi kEsari azhagiya maNavALa jIyar‘s introduction

 In this pAsuram, the summary of the first padhigam (decad) is explained.
 In this first pAsuram, the existence of unlimited auspicious qualities, unconditional mercy, controlling the nithyasUris and having eternal auspicious forms – all of which reveal the supremacy of emperumAn, are revealed.
 Having said so, nammAzhwAr directs his heart to always serve such emperumAn.

 Very similar to nanjIyar‘s introduction.

 nammAzhwAr first highlights the 3 main favours which are done by emperumAn towards him.
 First emperumAn favoured AzhwAr by showing his true nature of being filled with auspicious qualities.
 Then, even though AzhwAr did not have anything on his side, emperumAn blessed him with divine knowledge and devotion towards him out of his causeless mercy.
 Then he showed that he is the master of nithyasUris.
 Being favoured like this, AzhwAr directs his heart to come and serve him eternally.